Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Negative qualities:

-• aggressive and spiteful attitude towards other animals;
+• aggressive and malicious attitude towards other animals;

 • easily excitable, explosive character.

 Jagdterrier puppies are very amazing, cute and playful animals.
-In general, this breed of dog is considered relatively young.
-It was taken out about 50-60 years ago.
+In general, this dog breed is considered relatively young.
+She was bred about 50-60 years ago.
 Now there are 2 types of dogs within this breed - long-haired and smooth-haired.
-Dogs of this breed are considered to be very hardy and have good health.
-They differ not only in good strength indicators, but also resistant to various diseases.
+Dogs of this breed are considered very hardy and have good health.
+They are distinguished not only by good strength indicators, but also resistant to various diseases.

 A Jagdterrier puppy should receive a lot of attention.
-The dog needs to be prepared for a grueling fight against an opponent who will surpass him in weight and size, so the dog must be trained in advance and prepared for the hunt.
+The dog must be prepared for a grueling fight with an opponent who will surpass him in weight and size, so the dog must be taught and prepared for hunting in advance.

-In general, jagdterriers are considered medium-sized dogs, but they have a strong constitution.
-They have a slightly stretched shape, their muscles are well developed.
-Their height is not less than 33 cm, but the maximum indicator is 40 cm.
-By weight, they are no more than 10 kg.
+In general, Jagdterriers are considered medium-sized dogs, but they have a strong build.
+They have a slightly elongated shape, their muscles are well developed.
+Their height is no less than 33 cm, but the maximum is 40 cm.
+They weigh no more than 10 kg.

-The head of dogs is slightly elongated, the muzzle is not pointed.
+The dog's head is slightly elongated, the muzzle is not pointed.
 It is shorter than the main part of the skull.
-The tail is usually docked by 1/3.
+The tail is usually docked at 1/3.
 The ears are set high on the head and fold forward.
-The back is very straight, the loin is quite strong.
-The belly is tucked up, and rib cage deep.
+The back is very straight, the lower back is quite strong.
+The stomach is tight and rib cage deep.

-By coat type, these are smooth-haired dogs.
-In addition, there is also the Wirehaired Jagdterrier.
-He looks more like mischievous disheveled four-legged friends, since his beard is very tousled, his eyebrows are very bushy, and the hair on his paws and stomach is elongated.
-The smooth-haired type is characterized by an even and neat coat.
+By type of coat, these are smooth-haired dogs.
+In addition, there is also a wire-haired Jagdterrier.
+He looks more like mischievous, disheveled four-legged friends, as his beard is very tousled, his eyebrows are very shaggy, and the hair on his paws and belly is elongated.
+The smooth-haired type has a smooth and neat coat.

-By color, dogs are black, grayish-black, brown (but a very dark shade).
-As a rule, dogs with pure black coloration are considered the most common.
-Whatever the color of the dog, there are always reddish markings.
+In terms of color, dogs can be black, grayish-black, brown (but a very dark shade).
+As a rule, dogs with pure black coloring are considered the most common.
+Whatever the color of the dog, there are always reddish tan marks.
 But large white spots are undesirable for this breed.

 Gallery: Jagdterrier puppies (25 photos)